johanndiedrick/whitefragility/readme.md

 `studies_of_subway_distribution` - Studies of printed material distributed on the subway

 `booklet_test` - Test zine as a booklet straight from the PDF

+`designs` - Work in progress designs for the zine

+`plain_text` - Plain text verson of PDF